This post contains affiliate links.

 Both these countries are beautiful with views to take your breath away and access to wide-open spaces and nature seemingly around every corner.

-France also boasts the awe-inspiring Alps alongside the Pyrenees, both have accessible, well-marked and signed hiking routes of varying degrees of difficulty, many of which are family-friendly.
+France also boasts the awe-inspiring Alps alongside the Pyrenees mountains.
+Both have accessible, well-marked and signed hiking routes of varying degrees of difficulty, many of which are family-friendly.

 Spain is a bit more laid back about sports, understandable when it’s often 30° C plus for six months of the year!
 Swimming generally takes place in the pool or sea, by which much of the Spanish population lives and where most people head on holiday.